-SAFEGUARDING AND CHILD PROTECTION POLICY AND PROCEDURES (for Schools and Kindergarten)
+SAFEGUARDING AND CHILD PROTECTION POLICY AND PROCEDURES

 INTRODUCTION

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
 Safeguarding means:

 - protecting children from abuse and maltreatment - preventing harm to children's health or development - ensuring children grow up with the provision of safe and effective care - taking action to enable all children and young people to have the best outcomes.